 With the recent changes, withdrawals from a grandparent-owned 529 plans will not be included in a family’s FAFSA.

 Grandparent-owned 529 plans will no longer reduce financial aid

-Collectively, these changes make employer-sponsored 529 plans much more equitable in the workplace setting, which is a key value proposition for benefits administrators.
+Although the are multiple student loan benefit categories on the market today, these recent changes make employer-sponsored 529 plans much more equitable in the workplace setting, which is a key value proposition for benefits administrators.

 Why Would an Employer Offer a 529 Plan?